UCSD-ANF/puppet-antelope/README.md

 * [https://github.com/puppetlabs/puppetlabs-stdlib](puppetlabs-stdlib module) from PuppetLabs.
 Ships with Puppet Enterprise, also available on the Module Forge and on Github
 * osfamily fact.
 Supported by Facter 1.6.1+.
 Or you can use the code blurb below
 * [https://github.com/ripienaar/puppet-concat](ripienaar-concat module) - also available on the forge.
 Only required if managing the antelope_services fact - see below
+* [https://github.com/UCSD-ANF/puppet-php](camptocamp-php module with ANF customizations).
+Only required if using the antelope::php class.
 * A supported Operating System for Antelope.
 Currently Solaris, Linux, or OS X

 If you do not have facter 1.6.1 in your environment, the following manifest code will provide the same functionality as osfamily.
 It should be placed in site.pp (before declaring any node):